andrewleesteele/tray-lightning-component/README.md

 # tray-lightning-component

-Container that can be used to display external data within Salesforce...powered by the Tray.io Platform.
+Lightweight container that can be used to display external data within Salesforce...powered by the Tray.io Platform.

+## Steps

+### Tray.io Configuration

+1. Create a Tray.io workflow with a webhook trigger.
+2. Save the Webhook Trigger

-### Steps
+### Salesforce Configuration

-* CORS
+1. Go to Setup
+2. Search 'CORS' in the quick find search panel